Gabriel-SGama/TDM-GA_2D/README.md

 https://docs.opencv.org/trunk/d7/d9f/tutorial_linux_install.html

 #### How to run:
-After installing the dependecies, you go to the selected directory and run the makefile:
+After installing the dependecies, go to the selected directory and run the makefile:

 `make all`